How to bring positive energy into your home in 2025 – 9 expert tips

 “Aloe Vera promotes a good night's sleep, so they are good to have in the bedroom.
 They boost oxygen levels, which can help you drift off easily and improve overall sleep quality."

-Lighting and color hues are at the forefront of how to bring positive energy into your home, with LED and therapy lighting being used in the home more than ever before for this very reason.
+Lighting and colour hues are at the forefront of how to bring positive energy into your home, with LED and therapy lighting being used in the home more than ever before for this very reason.
+Lighting trends aren't just for aesthetics anymore, they're starting to reflect positive lifestyles too.

 Explaining how the impact of light at this time of year is especially important Kate Baker, Light and wellness advisor, at smart lighting expert 4lite explains: “Because it is darker in the mornings and evenings in winter, the reduced levels of sunlight may disrupt your body's internal clock and lead to feelings of lethargy, For some, this can even be a contributing factor of Seasonal Affective Disorder."